University of Pittsburgh at Bradford: Organization and administration

 The University of Pittsburgh at Bradford is a regional campus of the University of Pittsburgh, which is one of four institutions composing the Commonwealth System of Higher Education.
 The campus' chief administrator is the President, who is assisted by an advisory board.
 The presidents of the regional campuses (along with the heads of the University's 17 other schools and colleges), are under the purview of the Provost and Senior Vice Chancellor at the Pittsburgh campus, who reports to the Chancellor.

 The college has five academic divisions: Behavioral and Social Sciences, Biological and Health Sciences, Communication and the Arts, Management and Education, and Physical and Computational Sciences.

-Pitt Bradford houses the University of Pittsburgh's Center for Rural Health Practice, the Allegheny Institute of Natural History, the American Refining Group / Harry R. Halloran Jr. Energy Institute, and the Marilyn Horne Museum and Exhibit Center.
-Since 2012, Pitt Bradford has overseen the operations of the University of Pittsburgh at Titusville.
-A two-year regional campus, Pitt Titusville offers associate degree programs and professional training through the University of Pittsburgh at Titusville Education and Training Hub.
+Pitt-Bradford houses the Center for Rural Engagement, the Allegheny Institute of Natural History, the American Refining Group / Harry R. Halloran Jr. Energy Institute, and the Marilyn Horne Museum and Exhibit Center.
+Since 2012, Pitt-Bradford has overseen the operations of the University of Pittsburgh at Titusville.
+A two-year regional campus, Pitt-Titusville offers associate degree programs and professional training through the University of Pittsburgh at Titusville Education and Training Hub.

-The University of Pittsburgh (including Pitt Bradford and its other regional campuses) is accredited by the Middle States Association of Colleges and Schools.
+The University of Pittsburgh (including Pitt-Bradford and its other regional campuses) is accredited by the Middle States Association of Colleges and Schools.